 Chair Sue Ruka provided an overview of the agenda and welcomed the Commission members and guests to the meeting.
 Today's meeting was held concurrently in person at NH Hospital Association and via teleconference.
-Because the state Emergency Order is no longer in place, a quorum of Commission members must be present in person to take action.
 A quorum was present in person.
 Rep. Weber made a motion to approve the April minutes; Doug McNutt seconded the motion; the motion was approved unanimously.